conal/quotes/quotes.md

 "It is no measure of health to be well adjusted to a profoundly sick society." - Krishnamurti

-"Here it is --- right now.
+"Here it is---right now.
 Start thinking about it and you miss it." - Huang Po

 "Dare to be naive." - R. Buckminster Fuller